-Assured and assured shorthold tenants have less protection on rent levels than Rent Act tenants.
-Assured and assured shorthold tenancies (AST) are subject to market rents and tenants cannot apply for a fair rent.
+Assured and assured shorthold tenancies are subject to market rents.
+Tenants cannot apply for a fair rent.

-For both assured and assured shorthold tenancies the initial rent for the property is that agreed between landlord and tenant.
-However, an assured shorthold tenant may be able to challenge the rent if it is significantly higher than similar assured shorthold tenancies in the area.
+The initial rent for the property is the amount agreed between landlord and tenant.
+An assured shorthold tenant may be able to challenge the rent if it is significantly higher than similar assured shorthold tenancies in the area.

-Rent levels for assured and assured shorthold tenants of private registered providers of social housing (PRPSH) will generally be lower than those of private landlords.
+Rents for assured and assured shorthold tenants of private registered providers of social housing (PRPSH) are usually lower than those of private landlords.

 Statement of terms for assured shorthold tenancies